Mean-Field Liquidation Games with Market Drop-out: Introduction

 Requiring a player to drop out of the market as soon as her position hits zero also avoids ``hot potato effects'' as they occur in \cite{Schied-2017b, Schied-2019} where different players repeatedly take long and short positions in the same asset to benefit from their own positive impact on market dynamics.
 It has been argued by many authors including ~\cite{Alfonsi2012, Gatheral2012} that cyclic fluctuations in the players' asset holdings should be viewed as model irregularities or a form of arbitrage and should hence be avoided.

-In a benchmark model with only sellers we show that our drop-out constraint is equivalent to a short-selling constraint where the players are not allowed to change the direction of trading.
-This is in accordance with legal requirements that ban market participants that liquidate portfolios on a client's behalf to take the opposite side of the market.
+In a benchmark model with only sellers we show that our drop-out constraint is equivalent to a short-selling constraint where the players are not allowed to change the direction of trading. {To the best of our knowledge, this is in accordance with legal US requirements that ban market participants (in US equity markets)} that liquidate portfolios on a client's behalf to take the opposite side of the market.
 In models with both buyers and sellers we prove that if sellers initially dominate, then the drop-out constraint is still equivalent to a no short-selling constraint on sellers, while buyers with sufficiently small initial conditions may still benefit from first selling the asset and then buying it back when the market environment is more favorable.
 We illustrate numerically that the drop-out condition leads to initially slower and eventually faster aggregate equilibrium trading rates compared to models without drop-out constraint.
 In the absence of a drop-out constraint some traders will initially ``oversell'' and buy the stock back later.

 The assumption of absorption leads to endogenously controlled trading horizons.
 In stochastic settings games with endogenous trading horizons are challenging to analyze; the literature on such games is hence sparse.
 Specific stochastic MFGs with absorption have been considered by, e.g.~Campi and coauthors in \cite{campi2021, campi2018, campi2020}.
 Their arguments heavily rely on the non-degenerate assumption on the state dynamics, thus cannot be applied to our model because liquidation problems are degenerate.
 Graber and Bensoussan \cite{graber} studied Bertrand and Cournot MFGs with absorption, where the state was not allowed to be degenerate and thus it excludes the situation we are interested in.
 Graber and Sircar \cite{Sircar2023} studied a similar model by solving a master equation with Dirichlet boundary condition.
 Their arguments, too, rely on the non-degeneracy assumption on the state dynamics.
 Dumitrescu et al.~\cite{Dum} developed a linear programming approach to study MFGs with stopping and absorption.
 They use relaxed solutions which allows them to prove existence results under weak assumptions and which easily lends itself to numerical implementation.
 Cesari and Zheng \cite{Zheng2022} established a necessary stochastic maximum principle for a class of stochastic control problems with absorption under strong assumptions that are difficult to verify in general.